omidraha/EKS-Example/README.md

     - Wait for the RDS instance to become available and get its endpoint.

 ### Notes
 ```bash

 sudo amazon-linux-extras install epel -y
 sudo yum install -y redis
 ```
+- Image should be set from the https://cloud-images.ubuntu.com/docs/aws/eks/

 ### Links